-Hearty, hot, and spicy, this quinoa jambalaya is a plant-based take on a traditionally meat-heavy dish.
-Made with quinoa instead of rice + packed full with plants, this jambalaya is deliciously satisfying and healthy, making it a perfect meal during the colder months.
+Hearty, spicy, and comforting, this vegan jambalaya is a plant-based take on a traditionally meat-heavy dish.
+Made with quinoa instead of rice and packed full of veggies and plant protein!

 My grandma used to make jambalaya every Christmas.
 I’m not sure why it became part of our Christmas dinner, but that was the only time of year that I would eat jambalaya.
 I don’t even know how she started making jambalaya, since my family is Japanese/Japanese-American.
 But our holiday dinners are always very traditional American-style dinners (roast turkey, ham, roast beef, mashed potatoes, pumpkin pie, etc.).
 I loved my grandma’s jambalaya, though.
 Shrimp, sausage, tomato-y rice, and the perfect blend of herbs and spices.
 No one else in my family has made it since, so it’s been a few years since I’ve had proper jambalaya.
 But with Christmas just a week away, my jambalaya craving has come back and this vegan quinoa jambalaya definitely hit the spot!

 Although jambalaya is traditionally very meat-centered, it’s actually very easy to make vegan.
 Just switch out the sausage for vegan sausage (I used Italian flavored as that’s all I could find at Trader Joe’s), use vegetable broth (or water + veg bouillon paste — I like Better than Bouillon), and leave out the shrimp or use vegan shrimp if you can find some (I know some Asian stores sell them).
 I decided to use quinoa instead of rice — untraditional but I had quinoa to use up + it adds extra fiber and protein.